CarlesRojas/astro-portfolio-2023/src/assets/web/2-scoot.md

 videoPosition: 0
 video: true
 numberOfScreenshots: 7
-process: Scoot is a Progressive Web App made with ReactJS that targets mobile, tablet and desktop devices via responsive UI.
-You can also add it to your phone by scanning or clicking this QR and adding the website to your Home Screen.
+process: 'Scoot is a Progressive Web App made with ReactJS that targets mobile, tablet and desktop devices.
+You can also add it to your phone by scanning or clicking this QR and adding the website to your Home Screen.'
 ---